 You're in that stage of your business journey where you need to simplify your accounting.
-So you are looking for suitable software.
-The ones that will ease your business bookkeeping, accounting, and inventory management woes.
-After hours of looking, you come across two brands: Freshbooks and Quickbooks.
-So the question now is, what's the right software for you and your business?
-Let Unloop answer that by examining these two popular accounting software brands.
+So, you are looking for suitable online accounting software.
+These are the ones that will ease your business bookkeeping, accounting, and inventory management woes.
+After hours of looking, you're left with two options: FreshBooks vs. QuickBooks.

+While both look promising, the question is, what's the right choice for your business?
+Let Unloop answer that by examining these two popular accounting solutions further.

-Freshbooks and Quickbooks are two excellent accounting software rivals.
-They have their similarities and differences.
-Before you decide about which one you like better, let's set the criteria from which we'll compare the two.
+FreshBooks and QuickBooks are two excellent accounting solution rivals but have unique differences.
+Before you decide which one of these accounting software platforms you like better, let's set the criteria from which we'll compare the two.

-First on the list is how much money an accounting software will help you save.
+First on the list determines how cost-effective accounting software is.
 Of course, this is relative to the value they offer.
 But let's be square and look at this strictly from a price point perspective.
 That means the lower the price, the better.

 Here's where it gets interesting.
-Because we'll look at the structure of each software's offerings and how much these bring convenience or add value to your business.
+We'll look at the structure of each software's offerings and how much their basic accounting features bring convenience and add value to your business.

-Another factor to consider before deciding what software you'll get is its ability to handle volumes of transactions.
-As an eCommerce business owner, you'll need to think long-term, and the long game aims at growing your business to a bigger size, with complex transactions left and right.
-So your software must keep up.
+Another factor to consider before deciding what accounting software you'll get is its ability to handle volumes of transactions.
+As a small business owner selling on various ecommerce platforms, you'll need to think long-term and pick a tool to keep up with your growing business.
+The bigger it gets, the more complex transactions to manage.

-As your eCommerce business grows, you'll need more accounting savvy people to delegate the grunt work of poring over numbers.
-You'll want to have software with multiple user capabilities to share access to trusted staff if the work becomes too time-consuming for you or if you'd rather do something else.
+As your ecommerce business grows, you'll need more accounting-savvy people to delegate the grunt work of poring over numbers.
+You'll want software with multiple user capabilities to share access to trusted staff if the work becomes too time-consuming or you'd rather do something else.

 Now that we've set the deciding factors for the two accounting software, let's put them to the test.
 Which one would be a better choice for your business?
 Let's start.